TowCenter/search-gpt/README.md

   - **Google/Bing Index**: Rank of the source article on Bing and Google when the quote was searched

 ## Dataset 2: crawlerStatus.csv
 This dataset extends [PaleWire’s database](https://palewi.re/docs/news-homepages/openai-gptbot-robotstxt.html), analyzing which publishers enabled or disabled [OpenAI’s bots](https://platform.openai.com/docs/bots).
-We scraped the `robots.txt` files of publisher websites to determine permissions for bots like GPTBot and OAI-SearchBot.
+We downloaded the `robots.txt` files of publisher websites to determine permissions for bots like GPTBot and OAI-SearchBot.

 ## Partnerships and Lawsuits
-We used the [database](https://petebrown.quarto.pub/pnp-ai-partnerships/) that Pete Brown put together that tracks platform-publisher relationships
+We used the Tow Center's [database](https://petebrown.quarto.pub/pnp-ai-partnerships/) that tracks platform-publisher relationships.